eosnewyork/eos-transit/README.md

         $ yarn install

-    **Note** that before `wal-eos`, `wal-eos-scatter-provider` and `wal-eos-stub-provider` are published, they are managed by `lerna` along with packages themselves.
+    **Note** that before `eos-transit`, `eos-transit-scatter-provider` and `eos-transit-stub-provider` are published, they are managed by `lerna` along with packages themselves.
 That means, before running the examples, `lerna` should wire up all the dependencies and instead of running `yarn install` manually from this folder, the following commands should be run from the project root:

 3. Bootstrap the dependencies with